-The College Board is a nonprofit organization dedicated to helping students navigate their path to college and career.
-They are seeking a Senior Engineer (Sr. Data Security Analyst) to safeguard information assets, support privacy and compliance goals, and enhance data security measures across the organization.
-This role involves collaboration with various teams to implement security controls and analyze data-related risks.
+College Board is a mission-driven, not-for-profit organization dedicated to excellence in education.
+They are seeking a Senior Engineer (Sr. Data Security Analyst) to play a critical role in identifying, assessing, and mitigating data-related risks across the organization while collaborating with various teams to enhance security posture and compliance.

 Responsibilities: